SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

    More detailed waveform and event analysis can be made in :ref:`scolv`.

+.. _scrttv_pick-selection:

 Pick selection
 ~~~~~~~~~~~~~~

-In order to select picks, the pick selection mode must be entered.
-Then dragging
+In order to select picks, the pick association mode must be entered.
+When done,
-a box (rubber band) around the picks in question will add them to the "cart".
+clicking with mouse onto the data and dragging a box (rubber band) around the
+picks of interest will add the picks to a "cart".
-The "cart" refers to the list of picks of the manual associated widget used to
+"cart" refers to the list of selected picks which then available in the
+associator/locator control widget used for locating an origin.

-attempt to locate an origin.
-Simply dragging a box will remove all previously
+Simply dragging a new box will remove all previously selected picks.
+Further
-selected picks.
-Further options are:
+keyboard-mouse options are:

-* :kbd:`Shift + drag`: Add selected picks while keeping the previous selection.
+* :kbd:`Shift + drag`: Add more picks to the while keeping the previous selection.
-* :kbd:`Ctrl + drag`: Remove selected picks while keeping the previous selection.
+* :kbd:`Ctrl + drag`: Remove selected picks from the previous selection.

-If at least one pick has been added to the cart, the manual associator will
-open as a dock widget.
+If at least one pick has been selected, the associator control will open as a
+dock widget for locating based on the selected picks.
+There, individual picks
+can also be removed from the selection by clicking on the close icon of each
+pick item.
+Selected picks are also highlighted in the traces by a color
+background bar.

 .. note::